 Pain will be addressed continuously and managed to the best of the team's ability until death.
 New sources of pain will be addressed as needed.
 For some people, pain never develops.

 Palliative care doctors are specialists in the treatment of pain.
 Our experience supports that near the end of life most people do not become addicted to their pain medicine.
-Staff always assess each patient and assure their safety before and after drugs are given.
+Staff assess each patient and assure their safety before and after drugs are given.

 Complementary & Alternative Therapies

-Hospice Calgary respects patient autonomy and the wish to have health practitioners or non-prescribed medications continue to be part of care at Rosedale Hospice.
+Hospice Calgary respects patient autonomy and the wish to have allied health practitioners or non-prescribed medications continue to be part of care at Rosedale Hospice.

 Only medical marijuana supported by a Health Canada authorization form will be allowed; Hospice Calgary staff are not able to administer any form of marijuana.

 Bed baths are offered daily and our patients can also enjoy a luxury bath in our spa tub, as requested, with assistance by a staff member.
 Thanks to versatile lifting aids, we are able to safely transfer patients into and out of the bath.
 Warm blankets are offered post-bath and there is music and battery-operated candles available to complete the calming experience.

 Patients will be asked by the nursing staff or the in-house chef for meal choices prior to each meal time.